Fred Trello

 Fred Anthony Trello, Sr. (November 14, 1929 – March 28, 2006) was a Democratic member of the Pennsylvania House of Representatives.

 Biography

 Born on November 14, 1929, Trello was a 1949 graduate of Coraopolis High School.

-He served in the Korean War and earned a degree in 1951 from the Air Force Electronics School.
+He served in the Korean War and earned a degree in 1951, from the Air Force Electronics School.
 He also earned a degree from Robert Morris College in 1957.

 Trello got his start in politics as a Democratic County Committeeman for Coraopolis, Pennsylvania.
 He was first elected to represent the 45th legislative district in the Pennsylvania House of Representatives in 1974, a position he held until his retirement prior to the 2002 elections.

 Death

 Trello died on March 28, 2006.
-He was survived by five grandchildren: Sofia Muzzatti, Julia Muzzatti, Gia Trello, Dominic Trello, and Jaclyn Trello Keys.
+He was survived by five grandchildren, namely, Sofia Muzzatti, Julia Muzzatti, Gia Trello, Dominic Trello, and Jaclyn Trello Keys.